kpetersen04/Rock-Paper-Scissors/README.md

 ## Lessons Learned

 - I gained a better understanding of the asynchronous nature of useState with this first project.
-At first I built this game with three different states to update seperately - userChoice, aiChoice and winner.
+At first I built this game with three different states to update separately - userChoice, aiChoice and winner.
 Due to the winner being dependent on the two other states the display winner card was a step behind the player and aiChoice displays.

-  I resloved this by make a gameState useState object which included userChoice, aiChoice and winner.
+  I resolved this by make a a useState object (gameState) which included userChoice, aiChoice and winner.
 This ensured all states updated at the same time and that the displayed choices and the winner were both correct.

 - I gained some useful experience using Bootstrap for the first time.
 This allowed me to import specific components and complete the styling of this project at a faster pace with the supplied templates.
 It also provided me some experience reading documentation and using a new design tool.